| Email Audra

 Year appointed: 2019

-Scott Andrews has worked in local government for over 16 years and has served as the City Manager since December of 2019.
+Scott Andrews has worked in local government for over 17 years and has served as the City Manager of Covington since December of 2019.

-Scott is a native of Tampa, FL and has a master’s degree in public administration and a doctorate in organizational leadership.
-Scott is passionate about economic development, quality of life initiatives, community building, and youth engagement.
+Scott is a native of Tampa, FL.
+He has a master’s degree in public administration and a doctorate in organizational leadership.
+Scott is passionate about team development, economic development, quality of life initiatives, community building, and youth engagement.

-Dr. Andrews is a Credentialed Manager candidate through the International City/County Management Association (ICMA) and a certified Economic Development Finance Professional (EDFP) through the National Development Council.
-He is an active member of the International City/County Management Association and the Georgia City-County Management Association (GCCMA) serving on several committees.
+Dr. Andrews is one of only 1300 Credentialed Managers in the United States through the International City/County Management Association (ICMA) and a certified Economic Development Finance Professional (EDFP) through the National Development Council.
+Scott serves on the board of the Georgia City-County Management Association (GCCMA) as well as the Georgia Piedmont Technical College board of directors.
+He is an active member of the International City/County Management Association, serving on several committees.
 Andrews is a past participant of Leadership Gwinnett and Leadership Cobb.

 Post 2 East